 The Nursing Assistant Certificate Program prepares students for employment as nursing assistants.

-Physical Activity Requirements: This occupation requires medium physical activity and lifting/handling objects weighing up to 50 pounds and standing for long periods of time.
+Physical Activity Requirements: This occupation requires medium physical activity and lifting/handling objects weighing 10-25 pounds and standing for long periods of time.

 Employability Requirements: Upon completion of this course, the student will be eligible to sit for the State Certification Examination - the National Nurse Aide Assessment Program Exam (NNAAP).
-Graduates must pass the NNAAP exam and meet the state eligibility requirements, including a criminal background check, in order to apply for licensure.
-Persons with some types of criminal convictions may not be eligible for licensure.
+Graduates must pass the NNAAP exam and meet the state eligibility requirements, in order to apply for licensure.

 Program Length: The total number of hours to complete the course is 185 hours.
 NAC 101 involves 65 hours of nursing assistant theory, which includes HIV/AIDS and CPR.
 NAC 102 includes 60 hours of nursing skills.
 NAC 107 includes 60 hours of unit-based clinical experience in a long-term care facility, using the knowledge and skills acquired from NAC 101 and NAC 102.
 Mandatory attendance is required for all nursing laboratory and clinical days.